 Every day after lunch, a small but significant ritual occurs at camp: Mail is distributed!
 On any given day, a few campers will receive four letters, some will receive one or two, and many won’t be getting one.
 All of those scenarios are typical and just fine.
 But there is something about a handwritten letter in the mail that is special, and ones that arrive at camp are extra special.
-I would imagine that most letters are read and re-read a few times by the campers and ultimately saved to revisit on a rainy day.
+Most letters are read and re-read a few times by the campers and ultimately saved to revisit on a rainy day.

 Depending on your camper’s age, years at camp, and general feelings about being away from home, there are general dos and don’ts for writing to your camper.
 So what makes a great letter from home?

 A reminder of how proud you are of them.
 This is a good first letter, no matter if it is their first time away, or if they are seasoned returners.
 Let them know how great it is to be off at camp, learning new things, and meeting new friends, and how happy you are for them.
 All campers like to be reminded that they are strong, brave, and that you believe in them!

 A short but sweet update on goings-on in the family, including news about work, the pet, what grandma is doing, etc. Keep them informed, but also let them know that they are not missing out on anything great at home.
 Don’t share bad news.
 If something bad does happen, call the office, and we’ll figure out together when to tell them.

 Ask a question that doesn’t necessarily demand an answer, but rather gets them to think about it.
 For example, “what was the best thing you did today?,” or “tell me about the boys in your cabin.”
 Avoid filling your whole letter with questions… who are your new friends?
 What is your favorite activity?
 How’s the food?
 How’s the water?
 None of them can be answered in real time, and it isn’t as engaging for them to read.